malijs/mali/api2.md

 <a name="Context+type"></a>

 ### context.type : <code>String</code>
 The call's type.
-One of `mali-call-types` enums.
+One of `@malijs/call-types` enums.
 This is an alias to `ctx.request.type`.

 **Kind**: instance property of [<code>Context</code>](#Context)